AdrianKSealy/ProjectPortfolio/README.md

 ### [Project 3: YouTube Analytics Analysis ](https://github.com/AdrianKSealy/ProjectPortfolio/blob/main/Youtube%20Advertising%20Project%20.ipynb)

-* Tasked with making interpretation of the relationships between views, likes, and comments for businesses seeking to promote with content creators
+* Tasked with making interpretations of the relationships between views, likes, and comments for businesses seeking to promote with content creators

 * Identified correlations between YouTube views, likes, and comments and a statitical difference